BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 <!--

-This is a summary page of best design practices for both bitcoin backed ecash protocols: Cashu and Fedimint.
+This is a summary page of best design practices for both bitcoin-backed ecash protocols: Cashu and Fedimint.

 The design source for screen mock-ups on this page can be found here:
 ADD Figma URL